yboulaamane/cdd-toolbox/README.md

 - [AutoDock Vina web server](https://durrantlab.pitt.edu/webina/) - A web-based interface for molecular docking simulations.
 It aids in predicting the binding modes of ligands to target proteins.
 - [CaverWeb: Identification of Tunnels and Channels in Proteins and Analysis of Ligand Transport](https://loschmidt.chemi.muni.cz/caverweb/) - A tool for identifying tunnels and channels in protein structures.
 It supports the analysis of ligand transport pathways.
 - [LigBuilder3](http://www.pkumdl.cn:8080/ligbuilder3/) - A tool for building ligand structures and conducting virtual screening.
-- [Peptimap](https://peptimap.bu.edu/) - A tool dedicated to the analysis and visualization of peptide structures.
 - [MolAiCal](https://molaical.github.io/) - Useful for binding free energy calculations.
 - [ChemMine Tools](https://chemminetools.ucr.edu/) - Provide a collection of cheminformatics and computational chemistry tools.